WHAT EQUIPMENT DO I NEED TO PACK ON A SKI OR SNOWBOARD INSTRUCTOR COURSE?

 Queenstown is renowned globally as a hub for adventure, and the town has developed a reputation as the place to experience the best of New Zealand’s outdoors!

-Verbier in the 4 Valleys is Switzerland’s largest resort, and one of the World’s largest linked ski areas.
-Its off-piste skiing should be on every skier's bucket list!
+Verbier located in the Four Valleys is Switzerland’s largest resort, and one of the world’s largest linked ski areas.

 Castle Ski Resort is tucked in the southwest corner of Alberta and is surrounded by towering peaks.
 Castle is known for being dealt massive dumpings of powder, fifty centimetres a night is not uncommon!